<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1524844542183495&amp;ev=PageView&amp;noscript=1">

 What does 200 million pounds of food waste actually look like?

-To put it in perspective, 200 million pounds is roughly the weight of 250 fully loaded commercial airplanes.
-Preventing that much food waste is the equivalent of keeping 167 million meals in the food system, enough to feed 55 million people three meals for a day.
-Environmentally, preventing that much food waste is the equivalent of taking tens of thousands of cars off the road for an entire year and saving countless millions of gallons of water.
+To put it in perspective, 200 million pounds (91 million kg) is roughly the weight of 250 fully loaded commercial airplanes.
+Preventing that much food waste is the equivalent of 167 million meals, enough to feed 55 million people three meals for a day.
+Environmentally, preventing that much food waste is the equivalent of taking more than 133,000 cars off the road for an entire year and saving more than 121,000 Olympic-sized swimming pools of water.

-This month, Leanpath officially crossed the threshold of 200 million pounds of food waste prevented since our founding in 2004.
-This is a historic milestone for our organization and inspiring progress on the road to halving food waste by 2030.
+This is a historic milestone for our organization and inspiring progress on the road to meeting the U.N.
+Sustainable Development Goal of halving food waste by 2030.
 But here is the most important part of this announcement: This is not just our victory.
-Leanpath provided the technology and the framework, but our incredible network of partners and frontline culinary teams around the world actually prevented the food waste.
-We reached this milestone because thousands of foodservice professionals decided to stop treating food waste as the cost of doing business.
+Leanpath provided the technology and the framework, but our incredible network of dedicated partners and frontline culinary teams around the world actually prevented the food from being wasted.
+We reached this milestone because thousands of foodservice professionals decided to stop treating food waste as an acceptable cost of doing business.

 The Power of the Frontline